ssh98son/YOLOv1-pytorch-colab/README.md

 <img src="docs/loss_fn.png" width="500px">

-I suppose this helps the model to predict smaller boxes more precisely as slight change in box size is critical rather than larger boxes.
+I suppose this helps the model to predict smaller boxes more precisely.
+Slight change in box size for small box is more critical than it is for large boxes.
 How did I figured it out...?
 It can be found from [darknet repository](https://github.com/pjreddie/darknet/blob/master/src/detection_layer.c).

 ```C
     if (l.sqrt) {